github/docs/content/README.md

 # Content <!-- omit in toc --><!-- markdownlint-disable -->

+Welcome to the project!
+We appreciate your interest and contributions.

 The `/content` directory is where all the site's (English) Markdown content lives!

 See the [markup reference guide](https://docs.github.com/en/contributing/syntax-and-versioning-for-github-docs/using-markdown-and-liquid-in-github-docs) for more information about supported Markdown features.

 See the [contributing docs](https://docs.github.com/en/contributing) for general information about working with the docs.

+## Table of Contents

 - [Frontmatter](#frontmatter)
   - [`versions`](#versions)